-- Network effects - Standards and interoperability - Relationships among OEMs, suppliers, customers - Acceptance by regulators, drivers, the public
+- Network effects; Standards and interoperability - Relationships among OEMs, suppliers, complementors - Acceptance by regulators, individual drivers, the public

-• How will firms make strategic decisions in the face of uncertainty?
+How will firms make strategic decisions in the face of uncertainty?

-- How are firms thinking about and planning for these new technologies? - How are firms positioning themselves for the changes ahead? - How does coping with uncertainty differ among incumbent firms and between incumbents and new entrants?
+- How are firms thinking about and planning for these new technologies? - How differently do incumbents vs. new entrants cope with uncertainty?